joaofilippe/joaofilippe/README.md

 🏡 I’m from Brazil.

-📚 I’m currently learning everything, but I can make some magics with Golang, Python, JavaScript and TypeScript... 🪄
+📚 I’m currently learning everything, but I can make some magics with Golang, Java  and TypeScript... 🪄